Lesson Plan - Get It!

 This video was one of the most widespread hoaxes in the history of television!

-Today, with computer-generated graphics and more advanced editing tools, it can be even more challenging to determine whether what we see is authentic or not.
+Today, with computer-generated graphics and more advanced editing tools, it can be even more challenging to determine whether what we see is authentic.

 While a tree growing spaghetti is harmless fun, some hoaxes that go viral today, easily garnering attention and believers online, can be dangerous.